 Stash away all food items safely inside your bag – away from their eyes and you’ll be safe and good!

-How to reach Sun Temple The route to the temple bifurcate at the hill-top.
+The route to the temple bifurcate at the hill-top.
 One part of the path descends towards Galta Temples, while the other one leading to the Sun temple takes a right turn.

 The temple premise is constructed in an old style having a huge wooden door locally called pol, which you often see in the havelis in the walled part of Jaipur city.

-History of Sun Temple or Surya Mandir!
+History of Sun Temple in Jaipur

 The Sun Temple was built by Diwan Rao Kripa Ram in 1734 AD under the guidance of Maharajah Sawai Jai Singh II.
-As per information available, Rao Kripa Ram was a minister in the Jaipur court.
+As per information available, Rao Kripa Ram was a minister in Jaipur court.

 Jaipur city was laid out as per the Sthapatya Veda (old Indian architectural science) because of which the temples were placed at all strategic points.
 Sun temple is situated on the Eastern side of East-West axis of the old Jaipur city.
 The road which originates in front of the Sun temple used to be the most important arterial road connecting the East gate with West gate of the city (the walled city or old Jaipur).
 Suraj Pol was on the East side and Chand Pol on the west side.
 Suraj = Sun and Chaand = Moon.
 Each gate finds its name on the basis of astronomy.
 It was logical to build the Sun temple on the Eastern hill range as the Sun rises from the East direction.